 Image provided by S Pakhrin on Flickr

 The streets in every village, town and city come to life in the summer.
 Whether it’s a local village fete, a festival to highlight heritage or a huge music festival there is always something going on; it’s just knowing where to look.
 Here is just a sample, a tantalizing taste of where you can go this Summer.
-This weekend sees the return of Bristol Harbour Festival (17-19th of July); a free 3 day event to celebrate the city’s maritime heritage with an array of entertainment, activities, food, drink and fireworks.
-There is also the international and hugely popular Notting Hill Carnival (30th and 31st August); the largest street festival in Europe, Notting Hill Carnival, is a celebration of Caribbean communities cultures and traditions.
-Make Sunday Special returns to the City of Bristol again this year- keep your eyes peeled for their August and September events!
-The Balloon Fiesta of course returns to Ashton Court (6th-9th August) for its 37th year; watch the early morning assents, nighttime spectacular, taste food from around the world or just enjoy a few ciders in the sunshine (of course everything evolves around cider, this is the South West after all!).
+Itching to get summer started, the Bath and West show is a must do- you’ll learn a lot about agriculture, see tons of shows from falcons and horses and awards for cows and cheese; the food selection is incredible a hot dog, pimms and some strawberries and cream are essential!
+We always look forward to the return of the Bristol Harbour Festival (20-22nd of July) too; a free 3 day event to celebrate the city’s maritime heritage with an array of entertainment, activities, food, drink and fireworks.
+There is also the international and hugely popular Notting Hill Carnival (26th-27th August); the largest street festival in Europe, Notting Hill Carnival, is a celebration of Caribbean communities cultures and traditions.
+The Balloon Fiesta of course returns to Ashton Court (9th-12th August); watch the early morning assents, nighttime spectacular, taste food from around the world or just enjoy a few ciders in the sunshine (of course everything evolves around cider, this is the South West after all!).

 4. Take a road trip- It doesn’t have to be a vacation, it could just be a day out